microsoft/PSRule.Rules.GitHub/README.md

 - [DevOps](docs/features.md#devops) - Validate repositories throughout their lifecycle.
 - [Cross-platform](docs/features.md#cross-platform) - Run with GitHub Actions or other CI integrations.

-## Disclaimer
+## Support

-This project is open source and **not a supported product**.

-If you are experiencing problems, have a feature request, or a question, please check for an [issue] on GitHub.
-If you do not see your problem captured, please file a new issue, and follow the provided template.
+This project uses GitHub Issues to track bugs and feature requests.
+Please search the existing issues before filing new issues to avoid duplicates.

+- For new issues, file your bug or feature request as a new [issue].
+- For help, discussion, and support questions about using this project, join or start a [discussion].

 If you have any problems with the [PSRule][engine] engine, please check the project GitHub [issues](https://github.com/Microsoft/PSRule/issues) page instead.

+Support for this project/ product is limited to the resources listed above.

 ## Getting the modules